 The Nemours Foundation further articulates that parents play a large role in their child’s development of esteem: “As kids try, fail, try again, fail again, and then finally succeed, they develop ideas about their own capabilities.
 At the same time, they're creating a self-concept based on interactions with other people.”
-To encourage the positive development of your child’s esteem and confidence, experts assert that parents should implement specific strategies.
+Experts assert that parents should implement specific strategies to encourage the positive development of their child’s esteem and confidence.

 1. Use Positive Encouragement

 One of the best ways to boost self-esteem in your child is by providing positive encouragement when your child excels or performs a task as you have taught or directed.
 As the Nemours Foundation supports, children are very sensitive and receptive to their parents’ feedback.
 As a result, praise should be given when a child puts in a good demonstration of effort—even if the child does not succeed.
 While parents do not want to over-emphasize their child’s successes each day, parents should strive to give their children consistent and honest complimentary feedback.